Who We Are

-- A sustainable community is one that protects the benefits of natural resources, both local and global, while maintaining a strong local economy.
+To create a sustainable community that protects our natural resources, both local and global, while maintaining a strong local economy.

-- Smart land use and efficient urban planning practices help protect the environment and result in lower costs for public services, health care, and energy.
+To promote smart land use and efficient urban planning practices that help protect the environment and result in lower costs for public services, health care, and energy.

-- By reducing waste and innovating in self-sufficiency, we can protect natural resources and keep wealth circulating in the community.
+To foster the mindset of reducing consumption and waste so that we can protect natural resources and foster economic self-sufficiency in the community.

 Art Holmberg, Chair